molgenis/molgenis-emx2/docs/catalogue/cat_cohort-data-manager.md

 - <b>CatalogueOntologies</b>: This database contains the look-up list that you need for filling out some columns in the templates, e.g. format or unit.
 If you need to add anything to these look-up lists, contact us at [molgenis-support](mailto:molgenis-support@umcg.nl).
-- <b>Your own database </b>: (here: testCohort and testNetwork) Use this to fill out rich metadata and to upload the templates once you have filled them out.
+- <b>Your own database </b>: Use this to fill out rich metadata and to upload the templates once you have filled them out.
+- <b>Test databases</b> (here: testCohort, testDatasource and testNetwork): You can see filled out example metadata in these databases.
 - <b>Aggregates</b>: a database where aggregate data are stored.

 ![MOLGENIS databases](../img/cat_databases.png)

 <sup>*Figure 1.
 Databases in the Data Catalogue staging area.*</sup>

-### Fill out cohort rich metadata
+### Fill out rich metadata

 Open your staging area, navigate to 'Tables' and open the table 'Resources'.
-Your cohort/resource id and name are already filled out.
+Your resource id and name are already filled out.
 Click on the pencil sign next to this entry to start editing your rich metadata by filling out the form.
 For cohort studies 'Subcohorts' and 'Collection events' should also be filled out through this route.
-You can refer to them from columns in the dictionary templates.
+You can later refer to them from columns in the dictionary templates to indicate whch variables were collected during whch collection event.

-### Define metadata of cohorts or data sources
+### Define codebooks or data dictionaries

 This section explains how to submit 'source variables' + 'mappings from source variables to target variables' into the Data Catalogue.
 Expected users of this 'how to' are data managers within the organisations with access to cohorts or data sources.
 This document assumes you have received login details for upload of your metadata.
 You can also watch this [*instruction video*](https://www.youtube.com/watch?v=b_Ef_Uiw1gE&amp;ab_channel=MOLGENIS).
 Note that this video used dictionary model version 2.x, which was updated to 4.x.
 The basic principles remain the same, but column names vary between these versions.

 #### Define source variable metadata / source data dictionary